• The Best Side Jobs for Police Officers

 Omni Hotel- gives a special government per diem rate to first responders who work in federal, state, county, or local government positions.
 Valid work ID required at check-in.

 Red Roof Inn- first responders who work in a government position (state, federal, or municipality) can save 10% on leisure travel.
-Use VP#606732 when booking to receive your 10% discount at locations throughout the Detroit area!
+Use VP#606732 when booking to receive your 10% discount.

 Restaurants